alastairlundy/PlatformKit/Roadmap.md

 This info is subject to change at any time and is not a guarantee of changes being made in future releases.

 ### 2.4
-* Potential WMI detection support
+- [x] WMI detection support
-* Test Mac related code.
+- [ ] Test Mac related code.
-* Add detection for macOS versions
+- [ ] Add detection for macOS versions
-* Properly generate macOS Runtime Identifiers
+- [ ]  Properly generate macOS Runtime Identifiers

 ### 2.5